akhilmallepally/featured-developers/RFP.md

 ### Screen Flow:
 Home Screen: Consists of a header with login button, a footer and a box that displays picture of the student, all the attributes and a button that directs to the person details screen.
 Header menu screen: This screen consists a list off all the students displaying their name and picture.
-Login page: This a admin login page, from where admin gets access to add, remove or update the data.
+Login page: This a admin login page, from where the admin gets access to add, remove or update the data.
 Person details screen: This screen displays all the details of the student.
 ### Themes & Colors:
 Application carries a theme of white for the background and teal for headers, footers, buttons and menues.